How to Cook a Turkey

 Optional First Steps

-Brining: If you have 8 to 24 hours to spare before you put the turkey in the oven, consider using that time to brine the turkey either in a liquid saltwater brine or with a dry rub.
+If you have 8 to 24 hours to spare before you put the turkey in the oven, consider using that time to brine the turkey either in a liquid saltwater brine or with a dry rub.
 This optional step ensures the turkey meat will be juicy and flavorful.
-See how to brine a turkey.

-Spatchcocking (aka butterflying): Removing the backbone of the turkey and flattening it out before roasting cooks the turkey faster and more evenly.
-See how to spatchcock a turkey.
+Removing the backbone of the turkey and flattening it out before roasting cooks the turkey faster and more evenly.
+If you're not comfortable spatchcocking or you don't have a pair of sharp kitchen shears, you can always ask your butcher to do it for you.

 Other Cooking Methods

 Roasting a turkey is the easiest cooking method; the oven remains a constant temperature, and it's easy to baste the turkey and check the internal temperature periodically.
-But for the adventurous, there are other methods that provide a different experience:
+But there are other methods that provide a different experience:

 Frequently Asked Questions